Thorlabs/Insights_and_Applications/Tracking Solar Telescope/README.md

 This repository is the code used for the Thorlabs Insight that covers the design and build of an imaging, tracking solar telescope using the PRMTZ8 rotation stages.
 This Insight provides a overall explanation the the telescope design and using the software.

+For more details on the parts and BOM, there is a detailed README in the Design Files folder.

 ## What are each of these files?
 <ul>